Monthly Archives: June 2021

 Peterson has written and lectured on Nietzsche a great deal, including on Zarathustra.
 But his heroic reading has not taken that step beyond “the thing-in-itself”, “beyond good and evil” (another of Nietzsche’s books often discussed by Peterson), where Zarathustra — starts!

-Point #6 is of critical importance for Peterson.
+Point #6 is (or, at least, should be) of critical importance for Peterson.
 For not only is it not the case that we have some sort of inexplicable access to the thing-in-itself, we also have no access to the apparent world — exactly because we lack of access to the thing-in-itself.
 The apparent world, including our apparent selves, is, unfortunately, sadly enough, along with the real world and our real selves — missing.

 Stipulation of any access to the real or even the apparent world is dependent on some ground (hence Peterson’s various appeals to the thing-in-itself, or to brain materialism15, or to the hero’s penetration to “the constituent elements of experience”16 and, throughout his work, to uralt mythology17).
 But none of these stipulations can succeed, for reasons that Nietzsche already made clear 150 years ago, since all remain, in Peterson’s words, “mere arbitrary supposition”.18